-- Physical therapy helps develop the strength and range of motion children need to move through their environment easily and effectively.
-Physical therapy often includes help with developmental milestone goals like sitting, standing, crawling and walking.
-It also includes range of motion goals like strength, mobility, posture, balance and endurance for independent function.
+Physical therapy helps develop the strength and range of motion children need to move through their environment easily and effectively.

-- Occupational therapy gives specialized assistance to children who need help leading independent, productive, and satisfying lives due to physical, developmental, social, or emotional problems.
-Occupational therapists use the occupations of self-care, play and leisure activities to increase independence, enhance development, and/or prevent disability.
+Occupational therapy uses the occupations of self-care, play and leisure activities to increase independence, enhance development, and/or prevent disability.

-- Applied Behavior Analysis Therapy utilizes the principles of Behavior Analysis to improve socially significant behaviors.
-This is advantageous for children demonstrating deficient adaptive learning skills and excessive problem behaviors that are interfering with learning and social interactions.
+ABA Therapy utilizes the principles of Behavior Analysis to improve socially significant behaviors for children demonstrating deficient adaptive learning skills and excessive problem behaviors.

 Speech therapy helps children with their production of sounds, receptive/expressive language skills, auditory processing, stuttering, vocal production, hearing impairment, non-verbal communication, oral motor/feeding/dysphagia and social skills.